KoushikMuthakana/aws-event-driven-datalake/README.md

 2. **Metadata Management**: Glue Crawler updates the Data Catalog with schema information from the raw data.
 3. **Advanced Analytics**: Databricks or other analytics tools can directly query and analyze the raw data stored in S3.

-Though It required some code changes/config changes in downstream if upstream schema changes or transformations changes but overall architecture design remains same and works efficiently
+Although code or configuration changes may be needed in downstream systems if there are changes in upstream schema or transformations, the overall architecture design remains the same and continues to work efficiently.

 ---